Horse and rider in Ecuador

 - Airport transfers are not included and are payable locally - $100 per car, return rate.

 - The group is composed of 3 - 12 riders plus guides.
-There is a supplement of £130/$150/€140 per rider if there are only two riders.
+Departures with only 2 guests can be confirmed upon the payment of the small group supplement supplement of £235/$300/€275 per person.

 - There is a single supplement of £160/$200/€190 where possible, payable if you are not prepared to share a room with another rider of the same sex.

-- Children are welcome as long as they are competent riders and able to ride horses.
-There is a discount of c. £160/$200/€190 for children of 15 years and younger (mini 12 years old).
+- Children above 12 years old are welcome as long as they are competent riders.
+There is a discount available for children up to 15 years old.

 - There is a rider weight limit of 90kgs.
 If you are over this limit please contact us.